Nyungwe Forest – the largest Montane Rainforest in Africa

 There are lots of things to do and see in Nyungwe Rainforest National Park in Rwanda

-Rwanda – the land of a thousand Hills is home to many natural wonders and Nyunge Forest is one of them.
-Nyungwe Forest in Rwanda is covers an area of over 1000 square kilometers – however it is even larger than that since it extends into Burundi where it is Kibira National Park.
+Rwanda – the land of a Thousand Hills is home to many natural wonders and Nyunge Forest is one of them.
+Nyungwe Forest in Rwanda is covering an area of over 1000 square kilometers – however, it is even larger than that since it extends into Burundi where it is Kibira National Park.

 Nyungwe Forest is the largest tropical Afro-Montane Rainforest in East or Central Africa and a rainforest it is, receiving of 2000 mm of rain each year and it is Rwanda’s largest water catchment area – home to 2/3rds of all Rwanda’s water.
 The forest feeds both the River Congo and the River Nile with water.

 When you reach Nyungwe Forest you come here on winding roads (drive time from Kigali 4 – 5 hours) through vast tea fields and then there it is Nyungwe Forest National Park, like emerging with its vastness like a National Geographic Video – only better since you are here in that vast forest with its endless Kamiranzovu Swamp, trails throughout, the famous Forest Canopy Walk, the only one in East Africa (there are only 3 in Africa), opportunities for Birding, Primate Viewing including Chimpanzee Tracking, taking in the flowers such as the various Orchids found here and the countless of butterflies they attract.